johvahn2/GridCentralAdmin/README.md

-Version 1 of GridCentral app, Content Management System.
+Version 1 of GridCentral Mobile App Content Management System.

-The CMS is able to manage all the functions of the ecommerce mobile application
+The CMS is able to manage all functions of the ecommerce mobile application